rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 });
 ```

-And don't forget to actually import CableReady at the top of the file
+FYI, don't forget to actually import CableReady at the top of the file.

 ```javascript
 import CableReady from 'cable_ready'